MonoidMusician/blog/sources/tmttmt.md

   case normalize cond of
-    -- Note that "true" above is allowed to stand for the literal in the AST -- (as well as the Boolean type in tmTTmt itself), but in Haskell we need -- an explicit constructor `BoolLit` to embed it in the AST:
+    -- Note that "true" above is allowed to stand for the literal in the AST -- (as well as the Boolean type in tmTTmt itself), but in Haskell we need -- an explicit constructor `BooleanLiteral` to embed it in the AST:
-    BoolLit True -> exprT
+    BooleanLiteral True -> exprT
-    BoolLit False -> exprF
+    BooleanLiteral False -> exprF
     condN ->
       let (exprTN, exprFN) = (normalize exprT, normalize exprF) in case areEqual exprTN exprFN of